the-isf-academy/project-networking/bot_server/README.md

 Arguments in the `msg` should be single words, separated by spaces (execpt for the last argument).
 Arguments will be returned as a list of values based on the expected values defined in the `services_dict`.

+<ins>Parameters:</ins>
-`msg` - string contain service and arguments separated by single spaces `services_dict` - dictionary with each service provided by the bot as a string paired with a list of the types that service requires
+* `msg` - string contain service and arguments separated by single spaces
+* `services_dict` - dictionary with each service provided by the bot as a string paired with a list of the types that service requires

+<ins>Returns:</ins>
+* a tuple containing:
+  * the single word service string
+  * a list of single word argument strings
+  * a list of error strings

 #### `format_arguments(service, args, services_dict)`
 Checks to make sure the arguements, `args`, are valid given the defintions in the `services_dict` and formats the arguments into the types defined in the `services_dict`.
+A description of errors found is placed into the errors list and returned

+<ins>Parameters:</ins>
-`service` - single word string containing the service `args` - list of single word strings containing the arguments for the service `services_dict` - dictionary with each service provided by the bot as a string paired with a list of the types that service requires
+* `service` - single word string containing the service
+* `args` - list of single word strings containing the arguments for the service
+* `services_dict` - dictionary with each service provided by the bot as a string paired with a list of the types that service requires

+<ins>Returns:</ins>
+* a tuple containing:
+  * the list of formatted arguments
+  * a list of error strings